A simple guide to Spanish Tax Form 210 (“Modelo 210”)

 You can decide whether you would like to submit your Form 210 by paper or online.
 However, filling in the form is only available online.
 Online is by far, the easiest way to file your Spanish non-resident tax return, especially if you choose to use IberianTax.

 How can I file and pay Form 210 in Spain?

-Filing and paying your non-resident taxes online is much easier, and beats printing the form and go physically to your Spanish bank office to pay your tax.
+Filing and paying your non-resident taxes online is much easier, and beats printing the form and going physically to your Spanish bank office to pay your tax.
 All you need to do is create an account with IberianTax, add your personal and property details and file with confidence.
 Our easy-to-use software will guide you through the filing process, whilst instantly updating all tax calculations.

 Online tax filing is not available through the AEAT’s website unless you have an electronic certificate in force issued by the Spanish authorities.
 In Spanish is known as Certificado Electrónico de Persona Física.

-If you prefer to file your Form 210 by paper, you can complete the tax form via AEAT’s website or using our tax tool, but remember you have to print the form out and to go to Spain in order to pay the tax through your Spanish bank office before the tax deadline.
-Otherwise, you may incur in penalties and interest.
+If you prefer to file your Form 210 by paper, you can complete the tax form via AEAT’s website or using our tax tool, but remember you have to print the form out and go to Spain in order to pay the tax through your Spanish bank office before the tax deadline.
+Otherwise, you may incur penalties and interest.